How Long Does the Student Loan Disbursement Process Take?February 26, 2021

 During this time, familiarize yourself with your student loan terms so you‘ll know what to expect.
 If you have federal loans, you may want to explore options like Income-Driven Repayment (IDR) plans or Public Service Loan Forgiveness (PSLF).

 If your financial situation improves or interest rates have dropped, then student loan refinancing may also be a good idea.
-You could lower your interest rate, and even choose a repayment term that better fits your needs.
+You could lower your student loan interest rate and even choose a repayment term that better fits your needs.

 Try ELFI’s Student Loan Refinancing Calculator to see what you could save.*